byuids-resumes/HUNSAKER-Resume/index_2027.md

 title: Reed Hunsaker's Resume
 ---
 # Reed Hunsaker
 Energetic and dedicated student of Software engineering.
 I have a deep understanding of programming fundamentals.
 Passionate about solving problems, completing puzzles, and being creative.
-Experience building native iOS applications and embedded systems on my own and in a team.
+Experience building native iOS applications, data solutions, and embedded systems on my own and in a team.

 <div id="webaddress">
 <a href="datascience@byui.edu">datascience@byui.edu</a>